Make an Appointment: [email protected] | (813) 295-6995

 Mental Health Effects of Life with Disability

-• Stress and anxiety related to access barriers
+• Stress and anxiety related to accessibility barriers

-• Fear about the future, possible loss of support, changes in accommodations, changes in insurance coverage (e.g., not covering preexisting conditions), and death or decline
+• Fear about the future, possible loss of support, changes in accommodations, changes in insurance coverage, and worries about decline

-• Self-esteem issues – Although disabilities are common, the world is designed for individuals without disabilities.
-This can cause people with disabilities to question their self-worth.
+• Self-esteem issues, especially in a world designed for individuals without disabilities, which can lead people with disabilities to question their self-worth

 Barriers Faced by Persons with Disabilities

-• Attitudinal barriers – stereotypes, stigma, discrimination at school or work, dismissive attitudes toward the rights of people with disabilities
+• Attitudinal barriers – Stereotypes, stigma, discrimination at school or work, and dismissive attitudes toward the rights of people with disabilities

-• Transportation barriers – inaccessibility due to mobility or vision impairment
+• Transportation barriers – Inaccessibility related to mobility or vision impairment

-What may surprise you to know, persons with a disability comprise the largest minority group.
-Approximately, 60% of Americans have a chronic illness and 42% have two or more chronic conditions.
-About one in four, or 61 million American adults have an impairment of some kind, and most of us will have one at some point in our lifetime, temporarily or permanently (CDC, 2020, 2023).
-It is also the most diverse minority group as anyone can have a disability, and two people with the same disability may have very different needs.
+What may surprise you is that persons with a disability comprise the largest minority group.
+Approximately 60% of Americans have a chronic illness, and 42% have two or more chronic conditions.
+About one in four, or 61 million American adults, have an impairment of some kind, and most of us will have one at some point in our lifetime, temporarily or permanently (CDC, 2020, 2023).
+It is also the most diverse minority group, as anyone can have a disability, and two people with the same disability may have very different needs.

-Despite the fact that persons with a disability comprise the largest and most diverse minority group, society is designed for people without disabilities.
-Persons with disability are historically underrepresented and underserved in our society.
-This includes the mental health profession in which there is a lack of training on disability.
-The lack of training counselors and therapists receive on ability-related issues is surprising also since the mental health profession strives to provide equal, accessible, and competent services to all populations (APA, 2022).
+Even though persons with a disability comprise the largest and most diverse minority group, society is designed for people without disabilities.
+As a result, individuals with disabilities have historically been underrepresented and underserved in our society.
+This extends to the mental health profession, where training on disability is often limited.
+The lack of preparation counselors and therapists receive on disability-related issues is notable, especially since mental health professionals strive to provide equal, accessible, and competent services to all populations (APA, 2022).

-The lack of representation for persons with disabilities is due in large part to societal messages.
-From a very young age, children with disabilities hear that they are different from others.
-Because many professions still focus on the medical model, these children come to believe they are “broken” and need “fixing.”
-This deficit-oriented mindset negatively shapes these children’s beliefs about themselves, others, and the world and can continue to affect them into adulthood.
-If the families of these children also have an inadequate understanding or skewed perception of disability, the negative impact of these societal messages can be perpetuated and further oppressive.
+The lack of representation for persons with disabilities is largely shaped by societal influences.
+From a very young age, children with disabilities are told that they are different from others.
+Because many professions still emphasize a medical model, these messages can lead children to believe they are “broken” or require “fixing.”
+This deficit-oriented mindset can influence how they view themselves, others, and the world, with effects that may extend well into adulthood.
+If the families of these children also have an inadequate understanding or skewed perception of disability, the negative impact of these messages can be reinforced and contribute to ongoing oppression.

 • Values, beliefs, family background, faith, education, and social media influences